chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

          DEVICE:= xc7a200t_test

+Line 7 defines the family for your FPGA.
+For example basys3 and arty boards are from the artix7 family while zybo boards are from the zynq7 series.

-As shown on line 9 of the example makefile you will also need to define the specific FPGA part your board uses.
-To do this you need to add the following line of code to your makefile depending on your hardware:
+As shown on line 9 of the example Makefile, you will also need to define the specific FPGA part number for your chip.
+To do this you need to add the following line of code to your Makefile depending on your hardware:

 .. tabs::